Analog Craftsmanship

 minolta_pumpkins A shot from my Minolta XD-5, a film camera I recently purchased cheap on eBay.

 A certain subculture of the modern internet grasps for the simplicity and analog nature of times passed.
-You can spot it around the internet in places like Low Tech Mag, or on BIFL, or archivists saving music to their local disk, two-stroke fanatics, off-grid folks, frugal buyers, the list goes on and on.
+You can spot it around the internet in places like Low Tech Mag, or on BIFL, or archivists saving music to their local disk, two-stroke fanatics, off-grid folks, woodworkers, frugal buyers, the list goes on and on.
 There is such joy and personality in the understandable mechanism with no frills or unnecessary features; the hum of an engine powered by pistons and not optimized by thousands of computers with proprietary code.
 The lack of a spaghetti-string wiring diagram for a toaster.
 A pair of original Doc Martens leather boots that have lasted 20 years.
 Cast iron pans.
+A grandfather clock older than the man himself, still ticking.

-After I read about BMW adding a price to unlock the full range of the gas pedal, or farmers unable to fix their own tractors because they don’t have the computer code to unlock a part of the tractor that they own, or other ridiculous situations, I wonder how far these companies will test these limits.
+After I read about BMW adding a price to unlock the full range of the gas pedal, or farmers unable to fix their own tractors because they don’t have the computer code to unlock a part of the tractor that they own, or Photoshop software now being a subscription, I wonder how far these companies will test these limits.
 I wonder if our technology already peaked, because it sure seems that everything is simultaneously losing quality and becoming impossible to fix and own.

-The allure of “low tech”, of “real” ownership, phone modularity, machine fix-ability, and the like, may stem as a response to the Orwellian moves of BMW, tractor manufacturers, or similar.
+The allure of “low tech”, of “real” ownership, phone modularity, machine fix-ability, and the like, may stem as a response to the Orwellian moves of auto manufacturers, tech subscription models, or similar.
 Nobody wants a tech behemoth to play gatekeeper!
 Nobody wants to subscribe monthly for the heated seats in their own car!
 People want quality and functionality.
 It doesn’t really have to be perfectly efficient, beautiful, lightweight, or shiny, even less so if its functionality is going to be disabled sans a monthly payment.

 I think that this allure is more linked to our innate human desires.
 Desire to not have life be augmented by a thousand useless apps and ever-changing UI touch screens is the raw desire to be human.
 To be powerful in reality and have control over your devices.
 To have personality sans the internet, to be present in the real moment, not the moment as shown on an LCD.
 I can’t just go into a touchscreen and do what I want to change what’s on the screen, change the functionality, make it mine, own it, direct it.
 I don’t live inside the code.
 I’m left helpless when I most want to change something if it’s controlled by a silicon wafer thinner than my fingernail.
 We’ve reached the human limit of what I can and cannot change or fix, as a human, in the things I own.